 So, I needed to create an obituary for my dear friend Michelle, who I hope to God is floating in the pool with that man of hers, eating fish tacos sans cucumber, downing a bottle of wine, and that everything around her is complete and full, that her body is healthy, and so is his.
 And they are shining.

 This is what I was thinking about as I sliced cucumbers for my refrigerator pickles.
-My husband had flirtatiously demanded more pickles; Michelle would have run away.
+My husband had flirtatiously demanded more pickles (you may be wondering how?); Michelle would have run away.
 She would like how I prepare them, though, which is very spicy and pretty.
 But she would never eat them.
 “Oh, hell no,” she would say.

 I love anything pickled or fermented, and anything that I can batch cook that the whole family will love.
-As you probably know, as pickles are fermented with salt, they become a good probiotic source, as long as they are not cooked.
+As you probably know, as pickles are fermented with salt, they become a good probiotic source, as long as they are not cooked — that is to say, they are less nutritionally dense when cooked and then canned (heated again) for the store.
 Cucumbers contain vitamin K, magnesium, potassium, and manganese.
 And, of course, they contain a ton of water.
 So good for you.

 I also make refrigerator pickles to reduce my carbon footprint by not continuing to buy jars of pickles.
+(I really wish I could do this with olives, a favorite of my daughter.
+I might just have to move to Greece or Italy.)
 I can only save so many jars (and constantly use and reuse Mason or Ball jars), and recycling can only go so far.
 So, in an effort to keep my costs low, as well as my environmental impact, I make refrigerator pickles.

 After much research about quantities and ratios, I liked the basic direction of Easy Refrigerator Pickles from one of my favorite sites, Kitchn, and made it my own.
 I’m not much for recipes; having to stop, read, measure takes away from flow and creativity.
 But for many, recipes are vital.
 So for fundamentals, read their recipe, and then, make refrigerator pickles fundamentally yours!